mathis-s/SoomRV/docs/Overview.md

 ### [InstrDecoder](../src/InstrDecoder.sv)
 In the decoder, RISC-V's instruction format is decoded to SoomRV's internal format.
-In addition, we handle some branch mispredicts here, like immediate jumps that have not been predicted by IFetch.

 ### [Rename](../src/Rename.sv)
 In the Rename module, we assign `sqN`s and `tagDst` to instructions.
 Operand registers are also renamed to corresponding tags using the RenameTable.